Cfomodz/spam-baiter/README.md

 # scam-baiter
-A multidimensional scam bait bot powered by AI
+A multidimensional scam bait bot sometimes powered by AI